What causes colic? 7 possible conditions

 - undeveloped nervous system

-The American Pregnancy Association (APA) says the most effective way to treat and prevent colic is to hold your child as often as possible (APA, 2011).
-Holding your infant when he or she is not fussy will likely reduce the amount of crying later in the day.
+One proposed way to treat and prevent colic is to hold your child as often as possible.
+Holding your infant when they aren’t fussy may reduce the amount of crying later in the day.
 Placing your baby in a swing while you do chores may also help.

-Sometimes, even taking a drive or strolling around the neighborhood can be soothing to your baby.
+Sometimes taking a drive or strolling around the neighborhood can be soothing to your baby.
 Playing calming music or singing to your child may also help.
+You can also put on soothing music or some gentle background noise.
+A pacifier may be soothing as well.

-Gas seems to be a trigger of colic in some babies.
-To soothe your baby’s tummy, rub the abdominal area and gently move the baby’s legs to encourage intestinal flow.
-Over-the-counter simethicone (anti-gas) drops may also help, with your doctor’s consent.
+Gas may be a trigger of colic in some babies, though this hasn’t been shown to be a proven cause.
+Softly rub your baby’s abdominal area and gently move their legs to encourage intestinal flow.
+Over-the-counter gas-relief medications may also help with the recommendation of your child’s pediatrician.

-Due to the intensity of the crying, it may seem like your baby is going to be colicky forever.
-However, according to the National Institutes of Health (NIH), infants usually outgrow colic by the time they are 4 months old (NIH, 2011).
-It is important to stay in tune with your baby’s symptoms if they go beyond the four-month mark because prolonged colicky symptoms may indicate a health problem.
+The intense crying might make it seem like your baby is going to be colicky forever.
+Infants usually outgrow colic by the time they are 3 or 4 months old according to the National Institute of Child Health and Human Development.
+It’s important to stay in tune with your baby’s symptoms.
+If they go beyond the four-month mark, prolonged colicky symptoms may indicate a health problem.

 - projectile vomiting